CorvusCloudburst/scavenger/README.md

 ## Code Changes

-Feel free to fork this repo and modify it for your own use case!

 If you add, remove, or modify a command, you will need to deploy your new commands so that the Discord API knows how to handle them.

 To deploy your commands for use on your personal server, use: